c-bec-k/TitanfallGenesys/03-Titans.md

 All titans have the following special rule:

-<strong>Humanoid Form:</strong> As long as a Titan's propulsion isn't compromised it ignores the speed requirement for the Reposition maneuver.
+**Humanoid Form:** As long as a Titan's propulsion isn't compromised it ignores the speed requirement for the Reposition maneuver.

 <h5>Atlas-Class Titan</h5>